Agricultural and Natural Manufacturing Technology

 Below are technologies related to agricultural and natural manufacturing under four key areas of accelerating change: Sensors, Food, Automation and Engineering.
 Sensors help agriculture by enabling real-time traceability and diagnosis of crop, livestock and farm machine states.
 Food may benefit directly from genetic tailoring and potentially from producing meat directly in a lab.
 Automation will help agriculture via large-scale robotic and microrobots to check and maintain crops at the plant level.
 Engineering involves technologies that extend the reach of agriculture to new means, new places and new areas of the economy.
 Of particular interest will be synthetic biology, which allows efficiently reprogramming unicellular life to make fuels, bioproducts accessible from organic chemistry and smart devices.

-Description: Figure 1 – Agricultural and natural manufacturing technology
+- Agricultural and natural manufacturing technology - Colour (PDF, 707.68 KB)

 Air and soil sensors